insillion/bonzah/api/07 Date Change Endorsement.md

-### Create New Endorsement for Date Change
+### Policy Date Change Modification request

-This endpoint allows you to create a new endorsement for a policy to change policy start date & policy end date.
+This endpoint allows the creation of a new endorsement (modification) of a policy to change its start and end dates.

 \*Please note - Postponing the start date is allowed, however bringing the start date forward is not supported at this time.